sav-che/TL-2/Authors/Becherer, Alfred {std. Bech.}.md

-> [!cite] BHL link: this entry starts at [page 16](https://www.biodiversitylibrary.org/item/103859#page/26/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 16](https://www.biodiversitylibrary.org/page/33265213) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Becherer, Alfred (1897-1977), Suisse (Basel-born) botanist, educated at the Basel "Humanistisches Gymnasium", dipl.
 1916, studied natural sciences at the University of Basel, Dr. phil.
-1924; subsequently assistant with Senn, Basel; in 1928 studying at the Royal Botanical Gardens, Kew; assistant at the Conservatoire botanique de Genève, with Briquet, 1929; lecturer at the University of Genève 1934, curator at the Conservatoire 1943; retired to Lugano 1957 continuing his botanical work, curator of the herbarium of the Museo cantonale di storia naturale, Liceo Lugano 1961. (*Bech.*).
+1924; subsequently assistant with Senn, Basel; in 1928 studying at the Royal Botanical Gardens, Kew; assistant at the Conservatoire botanique de Genève, with Briquet, 1929; lecturer at the University of Genève 1934, curator at the Conservatoire 1943; retired to Lugano 1957 continuing his botanical work, curator of the herbarium of the Museo cantonale di storia naturale, Liceo Lugano 1961.
+**Abbreviated name**: *Bech.*

 #### Herbarium and types